0zKillua/Audit-Portfolio/README.md

 # Audit Reports Repository

-Welcome to the Audit Reports Repository!
-This repository contains audit reports for various codebases that have been audited.
-Below are the URLs of the codebases that have been audited along with their corresponding audit reports.
+Hey there! 🕵️‍♂️
+Welcome to my Audits Repository!
+This is my auditing experience so far, Below are the codebases and my findings.💻💎 My Goal is to keep auditing, keep expanding this repo, and maybe even discover a few lines of code that tell jokes.
+Who knows, maybe we'll find some bits and bytes of humor along the way!😄🔍

 ## Audited Codebases: